-- Questions that test the mathematics basic skills
+- Questions that test basic skills

-- Questions that test the mathematics application skills
+- Questions that test application skills

-- Questions that test the mathematics analysis skills
+- Questions that test analytical skills

 COMPASS Math Test- Difficulty Level

 The test, as mentioned earlier, is a computer-adaptive test.
 Therefore, the difficulty level of the test gets automatically adapted to the ability of the students.
 Further, the difficulty level of the questions increases till the student is unable to answer a set of questions.
-The math COMPASS test begins with algebra questions and moves on to higher level math questions, when the student answers them correctly and the test moves down to lower level math questions if the student answers the questions incorrectly.
+The Math test begins with algebra questions and moves on to higher level questions, when the student answers them correctly and the test moves down to lower level Math questions if the student answers the questions incorrectly.
 The first level of questions that the students receive is called the initial domain and the last level he/she takes up is called the placement domain.

 Importance of the Test